-10.2 GENERAL SAFETY CONDITIONS
+10.2 PRE-CONSTRUCTION CONDITIONS

-Timed construction will not commence or will be stopped if any provision of this sub-section (10.2) is violated.
+Timed construction will not commence if any provision of this sub-section (10.2) is violated.

-- 10.2.1 Builders, judges, host personnel, and spectators shall not be exposed to risk of personal injury. - 10.2.2 Only builders and judges are permitted within the construction site boundary during timed construction.
-Team members who are not builders, coaches, faculty, advisers, other associates of the team, and spectators shall remain in designated areas at a distance from the construction site that assures they are not at risk and cannot interfere with the competition. - 10.2.3 There shall be no more than six builders. - 10.2.4 At all times during timed construction every builder shall wear personal protective equipment in the proper manner. - 10.2.5 A tool shall not weigh more than fifteen pounds.
-Welding machines and tools requiring external power connections, batteries, or other internal energy supplies shall not be used during timed construction. - 10.2.6 Containers of lubricant shall not be in the construction site at any time.
+- 10.2.1 Only builders and judges are permitted within the construction site boundary during timed construction.
+Team members who are not builders, coaches, faculty, advisers, other associates of the team, and spectators shall remain in designated areas at a distance from the construction site that assures they are not at risk and cannot interfere with the competition. - 10.2.2 There shall be no more than six builders. - 10.2.3 A tool shall not weigh more than fifteen pounds.
+Welding machines and tools requiring external power connections, batteries, or other internal energy supplies shall not be used during timed construction. - 10.2.4 There shall be no more than one temporary pier.
+It shall retain its original dimensions, not weigh more than fifteen pounds, and not exceed 1'6" in any horizontal dimension.
+That is, it should fit inside a vertical cylinder with diameter of 1'6". - 10.2.5 Containers of lubricant shall not be in the construction site at any time.